Health and Human Development, Grades 9, 10, and 11

 required for all students (starting with the class of 2013) at some time in the 10th, 11th, or 12th grade

-two-term course that meets twice a week
+Year Long course that meets once a week

-Public Speaking is a two-term course exploring the art of live vocal presentation of prepared thought.
+Public Speaking is a year long course exploring the art of live vocal presentation of prepared thought.
 We read, write, listen to, and speak three types of speeches in three styles of presentation.
 Using impromptu, extemporaneous, and scripted preparations, students work on informative, persuasive, and entertaining speeches.
 This is a pass/fail course, with the hope that students will boldly try new approaches with less fear of failure.

 Ethical Global Citizenship

 Ethical Global Citizenship is a pass/fail discussion-based course that meets once per week and is required for grade 10.
 This course will provide students with a comprehensive exploration of values and ethical issues as they apply to our beliefs, morals, ethics, values, laws, human rights, social responsibilities, and freedoms; concerning us as individuals, families, groups, organizations, and communities.